 Receive notification of absences from any scheduled meetings pertaining to the U.S.S of the S.S.A.

-Updates and maintains the list of University Shared Governance committees with respect to meeting times, agendas, minutes, and chair contact information.
+Update and maintain the list of University Shared Governance committees with respect to meeting times, agendas, minutes, and chair contact information.

 Subscribe to all minutes for each shared governance committee.

-Responsible for all title plaques and business cards.
+Provide all title plaques and business cards.

-Keeps an updated file of all approved motions and resolutions.
+Keep an updated file of all approved motions and resolutions.

 Maintain an official copy of all policies and procedures.